-The Historic Development Commission is responsible for final action on certificates of appropriateness that are subject to summary proceedings or to a quasi-judicial public hearing.
+The Historic Development Commission is responsible for final action regarding:

+- 1. Certificates of appropriateness that are subject to summary proceedings or to a quasi-judicial evidentiary hearing; and - 2.
+Subdivision approvals in a Historic Overlay District or for a designated Historic Landmark.
+These decisions are subject to a quasi-judicial evidentiary hearing.